Heerozh/spectre/README.md

 ## DataLoader

-First of all you need data, you can use [CsvDirLoader](#csvdirloader) read your own data.
+First of all is data, you can use [CsvDirLoader](#csvdirloader) read your own csv.

-But spectre also has built-in Yahoo downloader (may fail due to yahoo changes), makes it easy for you to get data.
+But spectre also has built-in Yahoo downloader for sp500 components, makes it easy for you to get data.

 ```python